djalbat/juxtapose/README.md

 - [EasyUI](https://github.com/djalbat/EasyUI) A V-framework.
 - [EasyUI-Layout](https://github.com/djalbat/EasyUI-Layout) Layout elements that work with CSS flexbox.
 - [EasyUI-DragAndDrop](https://github.com/djalbat/EasyUI-DragAndDrop) Drag and drop elements including an explorer and a rubbish bin.
-- [EasyUI-RichTextarea](https://github.com/djalbat/EasyUI-RichTextarea) A textarea component that handles and hands off events well.
+- [EasyUI-RichTextarea](https://github.com/djalbat/EasyUI-RichTextarea) A textarea element that handles and hands off events well.

 ### Are these projects actually used anywhere?